w3f/polkadot-wiki/docs/general/ledger.md

   ACCOUNT is the account you just removed the votes from.
 - Go back to https://polkadot.js.org/apps/#/accounts.
 You'll see that the locks are now removed.

-**NOTE**: Despite the Polkadot ledger application being compatible with both the Ledger Nano S and the Ledger Nano X, none of the [Democracy](../maintain/maintain-guides-democracy.md) extrinsics are available in the light version.
+**Please be advised**: Despite the Polkadot ledger application being compatible with both the Ledger Nano S and the Ledger Nano X, none of the [Democracy](../maintain/maintain-guides-democracy.md) extrinsics are available in the light version.
 The following [repo by Zondax][] lists the currently supported Democracy extrinsics on the full ledger.

 ## Support